lamngo13/bedrumor/README.md

 for local development: in index.html -> href="/bedrumor/"

-run the following command inside angapp:
+run the following command inside bedrumor:

 I think gh readme is displaying this weird so I try inside quotes: